jdevfullstack-projects/StudentGradingSystem/README.md

-As you can see in the application properties, for this project to work, make sure you have MySQL installed in your computer with `gradingSystem` database and create `student` table with initial data.
+As you can see in the application properties, for this project to work, make sure you have MySQL installed in your computer with `gradingSystem` database and `student` table with initial data, at least the name of the student.
+There are three columns you must satisfy, `id`, `name`, `robotics_grade`. `id` is the primary key with auto-increment.

 Now, the time zone was configured twice, first in JDBC and second, in server env.
 Without these settings, errors may occur.